yuechenbam/yuechenbam.github.io/README.md

 1. It can check the errors that are made in plot.
 2. Transform button:If the plot was made with chowlk libary, instead of ontopanel-libary, transform is available.
-2. User can download the file.
+3. User can download the file.
-3. User can realize data-mapping.
+4. User can realize data-mapping.
-4. All mapped entities are bordered with red color.
+5. All mapped entities are bordered with red color.
 And their mapping informtion are saved in the shape data.
 If you want to remove mapping, then delete this mapping information in the shape data.

 #### Video

 Please click to see how to use the plugin of Convertor:

 https://user-images.githubusercontent.com/90606851/178434348-c5b8615a-0434-412b-9095-06648e9ad2b8.mp4

 ## Architecture and limitations:

 The entire application contains a front-end, a back-end and a database.
 This online service is for demo purposes only, so its performance is limited by the server.
 Please consider hosting this application with [source codes](#related-repositories-and-links) on your own servers to remove the limitations.

 ![Architecture](https://user-images.githubusercontent.com/90606851/177772065-5fe3b728-8893-4084-9086-b1e711d642d2.png)

 ### Frontend

 The Frontend is hosted on this GitHubPage.
 So only the editor feature of diagrams.net is available, other features related to Git or Collarbtion are not available.

 Please consider hosting it on a dynamic server to get the full functionality of diagrams.net.

 ### Backend

 The backend server has a 30-second request timeout limit, so the uploaded ontology size is also limited to about 2,000 entities, otherwise the server will not be able to process the data in time.

 Please consider hosting it on your own server without the request timeout limit.

 ## Related repositories and links

-[Ontopanel-fontend](https://github.com/yuechenbam/Ontopanel-frontend) - Ontopanel's frontend source code.
+[Ontopanel-frontend](https://github.com/yuechenbam/Ontopanel-frontend) - Ontopanel's frontend source code.

 [Ontopanel-backend](https://github.com/yuechenbam/Ontopanel-backend) - Ontopanel's backend source code.

-## Version(more in ChangeLog)

-**07.12.2022(latest): v2.2**

-- update tutorial videos

 ## Contact